kiki101robo/STM32-Baremetal-Drivers/README.md

 # STM32F411RE Bare-Metal Peripheral Drivers

-This repository contains bare-metal peripheral drivers for the STM32F411RE (ARM Cortex-M4), written directly against CMSIS — no HAL or LL libraries.
+This repository contains bare-metal peripheral drivers for the STM32F411RE (ARM Cortex-M4), written directly against CMSIS (no HAL or LL libraries).
 Each project targets a specific peripheral or concept, built up incrementally from basic GPIO/debugging to DMA-driven communication and ADC/PWM control.

 The goal of this repo is to understand and implement peripheral behavior at the register level, without relying on ST's abstraction layers.